 Justice is administered within the residence hall for men by a Dormitory Judicial Council.
-Dr. Welty of the Social Science Department acts as advisor and consultant to this important organization.
+Mr. Anders, assistant to the Dean of Men, acts as advisor and consultant to this important organization.
 The Council is composed of representatives named from each residence hall.
-Through the functioning of the judicial council the men who live in residence halls are given the opportunity to control their living situation so as to make it the best possible environment for education.
+Through functioning of the judicial council the men who live in residence halls are given the opportunity to control their living situation so as to make it the best possible environment for education.
 Residents have the responsibility of creating such an environment and of using student government instruments to accomplish this.